arvados/rnaseq-cwl-training/_episodes/06-expressions.md

 workflow runner is smart enough to know that these files are different and keep them separate.
 This can even make development easier by not having to worry about assigning unique file names to every file.
+Also, if we intend to discard the BAM files as intermediate results

 However, it is a problem for humans interpreting the output.
 We can fix this by setting the parameter `OutFileNamePrefix` on STAR.
 We